Television lines

 Television lines (TVL) is a specification of an analog camera or monitor's horizontal image resolution.
 The TVL is one of the most important resolution measures in a video system.
 The TVL can be measured with the standard EIA 1956 resolution chart.

 Definition

 TVL is defined as the maximum number of alternating light and dark vertical lines that can be resolved per picture height.
 A resolution of 400 TVL means that 200 distinct dark vertical lines and 200 distinct white vertical lines can be counted over a horizontal span equal to the height of the picture.
 For example, on 4 × 3 in monitor with 400 TVL, 200 vertical dark lines can be counted over 3 in width on monitor (Note that the 3 in of monitor height is used rather than the 4 in of whole monitor width).

 TVL is an inherent quality of a camera or monitor, influenced by the visual bandwidth of the transmission system used.
 It should not be confused with the number of horizontal scanning lines of such systems, which e.g. 625 lines for the PAL system, 525 lines for the NTSC system.

+The following table shows the horizontal resolutions of some analog video systems: